-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plaster on hard and plasterboard lined.
+Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+No 3 carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with fitted floor coverings throughout.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring throughout is of suspended timber construction overlaid in fitted floor coverings in areas.
+Internal isinon, and bitch or fitting.
+B. W. C. Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of a timber variety.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+Skirtings and architraves are to timber panel design.
+The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked and assumed adequately vented.
-There is an electric heater located within the living room.
+The former fireplaces have been blocked over.
 Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in paint.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Painted and papered throughout.
+Cellars NOT APPLICABLE TOTAL LIONDEL Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The fuse board is located within one of the hallway cupboard.